-There were no other significant changes in the nature of the company's principal activities during the financial year
+There were no other significant changes in the nature of the company's principal activities during the financial year.

-- 3. The net result of operations was a profit \$893,511 - 4.
+- 3. The net result of operations was a profit \$931,058. - 4.
 No significant changes to the company's state of affairs occurred during the financial year. - 5.
 It is not recommended that a dividend be declared, and no dividend has been declared or paid since the end of the previous financial year. - 6.
 The company's operations are not regulated by any significant environmental regulation under a law of the Commonwealth or of a State or Territory. - 7.
 No matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the economic entity, the results of those operations, or the state of affairs of the economic entity in subsequent financial years. - 8.
-Likely developments in the operations of the company and the expected results of those operations have not been included in this report as the directors believe, on reasonable grounds, that the inclusion of such information would be likely to result in unreasonable prejudice to the company. - 9.
-Particulars of Directors at the date of this report:
+Likely developments in the operations of the company and the expected results of those operations have not been included in this report as the directors believe, on reasonable grounds, that the inclusion of such information would be likely to result in unreasonable prejudice to the company. - Particulars of Directors at the date of this report: Michael Murray MBBS, MPH, FRACP President, Additional Director

-Michael Murray MBBS, MPH, FRACP President, Additional Director lan Tucker MBBS, FRCOG, FRANZCOG, CU Vice-President, Additional Director Therese Tierney RN, CRRN (USA).
-Grad Dip Bus Mgt Treasurer, Additional Director Hugh Carter Consumer Representative, Additional Director Darryl Kelly BScN.
-Post Grad Dip Nursing.
-MRCNA Elected Ordinary Director Glenice Wilson RN BSc., MSc., Grad.Dip Continence., Grad Cert Mens' Health MRCNA, Churchill Fellow 1992 Elected Ordinary Director Janet Chase PostGrad Cert.(Continence and Pelv.
-Floor Rehab.), Cert.
+Ian Tucker MBBS, FRCOG, FRANZCOG, CU Vice-President, Additional Director

+Therese Tierney RN, CRRN (USA).
+Grad Dip Bus Mgt Treasurer, Additional Director

+RN, CRRN (USA).
+Grad Dip Bus Mgt

+Janet Chase PostGrad Cert.(Continence and Pelv.
+Floor Rehab.),Cert.
 Management (Health), Doc Physio Elected Ordinary Director

+Karen Allingham RN, MN (Nurs Prac) Elected Ordinary Director

+Rosemary Calder AM; BA (hons); LLD (hons causa) Additional Director FAIM; MAICD; AFACHSM

+Jacinta Crickmore Elected Ordinary Director